-4.2.3 Development opportunities
+4.4 Development opportunities

 - The development of the site presents an excellent opportunity for large and small scale developers to work together.
-This would give the opportunity for a variety of house types and styles.
-In addition, the provision of serviced plots is encouraged. - The provision of a Priority Purchase Scheme (giving local people opportunities to purchase the plots/properties for a period of time, before they are placed on the open market) for local people should be given careful consideration; this has met with some considerable success elsewhere in the Park.
+This gives an opportunity for a variety of house types and styles.
+In addition, the provision of serviced plots is encouraged. - The provision of a Priority Purchase Scheme (giving local people opportunities to purchase the plots/properties for a period of time, before they are placed on the open market) should be given careful consideration.
+There has been some success with this approach elsewhere in the Park.

-4.2.4 Natural heritage
+4.5 Natural heritage

 - Developers should make themselves aware of any natural heritage designations, conservation and/or other interests within the site.
-Appropriate surveys and mitigation will be required (see Biodiversity, p00). - An area of the site in the bottom south corner is identified as being partly within the following designations:
+Appropriate surveys and mitigation will be required (see 5.12 Biodiversity, p10). - An area of the site in the bottom south corner is identified as being partly within the following designations:

-Ancient Woodland Inventory

-Semi-Natural Woodland Inventory
+Ancient Woodland Inventory Semi-Natural Woodland Inventory